 We are an all girls troop in Lafayette California.
-We meet every Thursday night in the Historic Boy Scout cabin.
-We are a strong troop of girls that focus on leadership, outdoor activities, and community service.
-We are proud of our all inclusive, kind and supportive environment that encourages a fun environment for learning while building confidence and independence with all of our members.
+We meet every Wednesday night in the Historic Boy Scout cabin.
+We are a strong troop of scouts that focus on developing youth leadership, outdoor activities, and community service.
+We are proud of our all inclusive, kind and supportive environment that encourages an engaging, fun and safe space to learn while building confidence and independence with all of our members.

 For more information about our troop please explore the "About 402" and "Troop Highlights" sections in the menu on top.
 If you are interested in joining the Troop, please visit our "How do I Join" section or call Heather Tzortzis (925) 878-9699.